ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 {: .bash}

-In this example, the input is four filenames (one filename for each of our `.zip` files).
+In this example, the input is six filenames (one filename for each of our `.zip` files).
 Each time the loop iterates, it will assign a file name to the variable `filename` and run the `unzip` command.
 The first time through the loop,